ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a setting where a woman, likely a healthcare or community worker, is engaged in an educational or counseling session with another woman and a child.
-The worker, dressed in white with a cap, is pointing to a printed sheet that contains a circular diagram and some illustrations, while the other woman and the child attentively look on.
-The printed sheet includes a circle divided into colored segments and an icon of a person speaking or explaining something.

-The scene takes place indoors, with a bed and curtains in the background, and some neatly arranged green items on the left that resemble gloves or protective gear.
-An open notebook or ledger is placed on the table between the women, suggesting note-taking or record-keeping is part of the process.

-This image likely emphasizes community health, education, or outreach activities, showcasing direct interpersonal engagement and the use of visual aids for communication.
-There is no legible text on the printed sheet visible enough for transcription.
+The image shows a woman in what appears to be a healthcare or educational setting, likely a clinic or community center.
+She is wearing a white uniform and cap, suggesting she may be a healthcare worker or educator.
+She is holding and pointing to a flip chart or laminated card displaying an illustrated pie chart or circular infographic with text and small images of people.
+Across from her sits another woman and a young child, attentively listening.

+In front of the healthcare worker is a large open notebook with handwritten notes, possibly sign-in records or patient/visitor information.
+The background features shelves with neatly organized green cloth items, which may be uniforms, documents, or supplies, as well as a bed or couch covered with a bright pink cloth.

+The key elements are:
+- The healthcare worker in uniform instructing the visitor using a visual aid.
+- The visitor and child listening attentively.
+- The large open notebook on the table.
+- The laminated card with an infographic, showing a circular chart divided into sections with some text and illustrations of people.

+Due to the angle and resolution, the exact text on the infographic and notebook is not clearly readable, but the context implies it is related to community health or education topics for the annual development report.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p28_img1.png)